sutanto62/lilium/apps/README.md

 1. Svelte page and script serves human interface layer.
 2. Human interface layer interacts with data through service.
 3. Service responsible to get and format returned data from repository.
 Add `Response` suffix for returned entities.

+### Authentication

+Use MS Entra and Gmail only.
+All user should be registered by super admin.

+1. Register to MS Entra